Gasworks once brought light and warmth to homes across England.

-Gasholders are at once contentious and evocative, loved and loathed by sections of society.
+Gasholders are contentious and evocative, loved and loathed by sections of society.

-We have listed some of the best examples, and photographed others, before they are gone.
+Some of the best examples have been listed, and we have photographed others before they are gone.

-Gas light in England was pioneered by the inventor William Murdoch in the 1790s.
+The inventor William Murdoch pioneered gas light in England in the 1790s.
 The gas was made by burning coal in ovens called ‘retorts’.
 Once it was produced, ‘coal gas’ needed somewhere to be stored: a gasholder.

 The basic form of gasholder was first used by chemists in laboratories, comprising a small upturned metal vessel, or ‘bell’ as it became known, in a tank of water that made a gas-tight seal.

-Gasholders are sometimes erroneously called gasometers, a name which relates to these early laboratory vessels which also measured the volume of gas.
-However, they gradually grew much larger and were essentially containers rather than ‘meters’.
+Gasholders are sometimes erroneously called gasometers, a name related to these early laboratory vessels that also measured the gas volume.
+However, they gradually grew larger and were essentially containers rather than ‘meters’.

 From Gasworks to Gasholders

-The world’s first public gasworks was built at Westminster in 1813 and soon gas lighting would spread to towns and cities across England.
+The world’s first public gasworks was built at Westminster in 1813.
+Gas lighting would spread to towns and cities across England.

-Initially, gasholders had enclosing brick buildings known as ‘gasholder houses’.
-Inside the gas bell was attached to a chain hung over a roof beam and balanced with a weight at the other end.
-This allowed it to be floated by the gas and steadily rise in the tank of water as it was filled.
+Initially, gasholders had to enclose brick buildings known as ‘gasholder houses’.
+The gas bell was attached to a chain hung over a roof beam and balanced with a weight at the other end.
+This allowed it to be floated by the gas and steadily rise in the water tank as it was filled.

-The octagonal gasholder houses at Warwick are a unique survival in England (Built in 1822, Grade II-listed) but no longer retain the gasholders inside.
+Built in 1822, the octagonal gasholder houses at Warwick are unique in England but no longer retain the gasholders inside.
 The practice was abandoned when it was realised the enclosures trapped any escaping gas, increasing the likelihood and consequences of an explosion.

-The guide frame supported the metal gas vessel or bell which was floated by the gas within a circular tank of water.
-The bell had wheels attached to it which ran on vertical rails attached to the frame so that it could rise as it was filled, or fall as it was emptied, of gas.
+The guide frame supported the metal gas vessel or bell floated by the gas within a circular water tank.
+The bell had wheels attached to it which ran on vertical rails attached to the frame so that it could rise as it was filled or fall as it was emptied of gas.

-Eventually the bell became telescopic, consisting of interlocking sections situated one inside the other; when the inner one was fully extended the outer one would also start to rise.
-The tank was most often below-ground and built of stone, brick or concrete but occasionally it could be built as an above-ground metal tank.
+Eventually, the bell became telescopic, consisting of interlocking sections situated one inside the other; when the inner one was fully extended, the outer one would also start to rise.
+The tank was often below-ground and built of stone, brick or concrete, but occasionally it could be built as an above-ground metal tank.

 Gasholders with a guide frame of cast-iron columns were predominant until the late 19th century.
-Initially these frames comprised just three columns linked by girders.
-An early alternative for larger gasholders were the use of free-standing cast-iron tripods.
+Initially, these frames comprised just three columns linked by girders.
+An early alternative for larger gasholders was the use of free-standing cast-iron tripods.

-Indeed the oldest surviving gasholder in the world; the only Georgian example, Gasholder No.2 in Fulham, London, takes this form (Built in 1829, Grade II*-listed).
+Indeed the oldest surviving gasholder in the world, the only Georgian example, is Gasholder No. 2 in Fulham, London, built in 1829, which takes this form.

-Nonetheless, between about the 1840s and 1890s the majority of guide frames came to be composed of cast-iron columns.
+Nonetheless, between the 1840s and 1890s, most guide frames were composed of cast-iron columns.
 These were architecturally-elaborate gasholders with classical architectural features such as Tuscan capitals.

-Those at Kings Cross and Bromley-by-Bow, London, where there is a unique grouping of seven, are among the finest ever constructed (all Grade II-listed).
+Those at Kings Cross and Bromley-by-Bow, London, with a unique grouping of 7, are among the finest ever constructed.